parse-community/docs/_includes/graphql/queries.md

 With Relay you can build flexible pagination based on cursors here it's the main effect of each argument:
 * `skip`: A regular skip to exlude some results
-* `first`: Similar as a `limit` parameter but ask server to start from first result, ex: `first: 10` retreive first 10 results
+* `first`: Similar as a `limit` parameter but starts from first result, e.g. `first: 10` retrieves the first 10 results
-* `last`: Retrieve the last results, ex: `last: 10` retrieve the 10 last resutls
+* `last`: Retrieve the last results, e.g. `last: 10` retrieves the last 10 results
 * `before`: Get objects before the provided `Cursor`, in combinatin with `after` it's allow you to build inverted pagination
 * `after`: Get objects after the provided `Cursor`, in combination with `first` you get a classic pagination similar to `skip & limit`

-You can combine multi parameters like: `before & last`, `after & first`
+You can combine multiple parameters like: `before & last`, `after & first`

 Assuming we have an old object with`cursor: YXJyYXljb25uZWN0aW9uOjE` (`cursor` is different of `id`, it's a temporary pagination Id for the query)